 Lockport real estate is some of the most expensive in Illinois, although Lockport house values don't compare to the most expensive real estate in the U.S.

-Lockport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lockport is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lockport is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Lockport who work in office and administrative support (15.58%), management occupations (11.59%), and sales jobs (9.51%).

 Also of interest is that Lockport has more people living here who work in computers and math than 95% of the places in the US.